 Toothwort is a plant that thrives in moist conditions.
-It is a thick ground cover plant with deep green scalloped leaves that spreads quickly throughout spring and into early summer when lovely white or light pink bell-shaped flowers appear.
+It is a thick ground cover plant with deep green scalloped leaves that spread quickly throughout spring and into early summer when lovely white or light pink bell-shaped flowers appear.
 Soon after flowering Toothwort goes dormant, but reemerges later in the year for a second flower-less showing.

 Toothwort is also an edible plant.
 Roots and leaves can be eaten raw or lightly cooked, and make a delicious addition to any salad.
-The roots can also be used to create a tangy relish or a horseradish.
+The roots can also be used to create a tangy relish or horseradish.